Jacob-Pickard/Quiz-App/README.md

+Log - 2/11/25
+    [X] Added the Auto Animate blogpost to showcase the library and its features [1] Remove the random blogpost that was supposed to be for the JSON demonstration (it has no content) [1] Big empty space on the leaderboard page above the title [1] Rename index.js in questions folder to be something more descriptive

+Log - 2/10/25
+    [X] Added the Auto Animate library to my app for later use.

 Log - 2/6/25
     [X] Possibly move the return to home button out of the quiz card as it can be miscontrued as the next question button.
     [1] A page/infobox about how the scoring system works (1 point for each second remaining when the answer is selected) was added to the homepage